kisom/goutils/README.md

 Each program should have a small README in the directory with more information.

-All code here is licensed under the MIT license.
+All code here is licensed under the ISC license.